Alief, Houston: Public libraries

 Alief is served by both the Houston Public Library and the Harris County Public Library.

 The David M. Henington-Alief Regional Branch of Houston Public Library is in Alief.
 The branch is located at 7979 South Kirkwood Street and was originally named the Alief Branch Library when it opened in 1985.
 The library was later named for David M. Henington, who served as the Director of the Houston Public Library for 26 years.
+It's now a part of Alief Neighborhood Center.
 The area is also served by the Judson W. Robinson-Westchase Neighborhood Library of HPL at 3223 Wilcrest Drive, within the Alief ISD boundaries.

 Residents of Alief within Harris County may obtain library cards for the Harris County Public Library (HCPL) system.
 There are no HCPL branches in the Alief area.
 Fort Bend County Libraries serves the Fort Bend County areas.